Rönesans Rezidans: Design and construction

 The building is Hatay's first residenz (Turkish: Rezidans) building.
 It was constructed to accommodate those working in Hatay's growing importance as a border trade city, being next to the Syrian border.
 It was home to around 700 residents.
 Other estimates put the number of residents at 1000.
 Its building is 12 floors high and contains 249 dwellings, 2 shops; and consists of 4 blocks.
 The footprint is a space of 10500 m2.

 The plans range from 44 to 174 m squared.
 There building had amenities such as a half Olympic-sized pool, Jacuzzi, gym, sports facilities, children's playground, covered parking, secretary and reception services, walking and biking paths, wake-up service, store, 24/7 security services, and artificial waterfalls.
 Mehmet Yaşar Coşkun, who was chairman of the Board of Antis Yapı at the time of the development, said that this project will "create an area where all kinds of social activities can take place".
 The need for parking which is solved inside allows the area around the building to be free for activities to take place.

 The construction process started in 2011 by Antis Yapı.
 The first step of the foundation was laid in a ceremony attended by Hatay MP Sadullah Ergin, Hatay governor H. Celalettin Lekesiz, mayor Lütfü Savaş, chief constable Ragıp Kılıç and mayor of Ekinci municipality Seyfettin Yeral.
 It was planned to be delivered during April 2013.
 It was completed in 2012.
 Antis Yapı was founded by the architect Mehmet Yaşar Coşkun and engineer Hüseyin Yalçın Coşkun.

-The licence for the building was granted by the Ekinciler Belde Municipality in 2012 accordign to Lütfü Savaş.
+The licence for the building was granted by the Ekinciler Belde Municipality in 2012 according to Lütfü Savaş.

 It was constructed onto a floating raft foundation.
 It was thought to be "earthquake-proof".